aequos-solutions/modern-data-visualizer/docs/getting_started/tutorials/build_teams_search_portal_using_taxonomy.md

 !!! info
     The `'AsText'` are mainly here for performances purpose as it avoids to fetch the label again for the taxonomy ID in the Web Part layout.

-## 3. Build a SharePoint search page using the Modern Data Visualizer Web Part
+## Step 4: Build a SharePoint search page using the Modern Data Visualizer Web Parts

 In a SharePoint modern site (communication or team site), create a new page using the _'Home'_ layout.
 This can be achieved using [PnP PowerShell](https://pnp.github.io/powershell/cmdlets/Add-PnPClientSidePage.html) an the following commands: